smfo/whatILearntToday/Mobile/Flutter/widgets/contextAndBuilder.md

 A builder essentially creates a new widget inside another widget definition.
 You get a new buildcontext and everything, without having to create a new file.

-By doing this you can create a reference, context, to a widget like the one in the example above.
+By doing this you can create a reference, context, to a widget like the one in the example belove.

 ```dart
 Widget build(BuildContext context) {